electric-cloud/EC-ESX/help/procedures/Cleanup/preface.md

-Deletes CloudBees Flow resources and optionally destroys
+Deletes CloudBees CD resources and optionally destroys
             the virtual machines on the ESX server.